The complexity of Presburger arithmetic with power or powers: Decision procedures and their complexity

-Above, note that an estimate on~$\norminf{\homterms{(\theta_i)}}$ is missing.
+Note that an estimate of~$\norminf{\homterms{(\theta_i)}}$ is missing from \Cref{lemma:sem-one}.
 For~\funcSem, this parameter grows similarly to~$\norminf{\linterms{(\theta_i)}}$, which by definition always bounds $\norminf{\homterms{(\theta_i)}}$.
 We also note that~\Cref{lemma:sem-one} gives an upper bound on the number of global variables added to $\Pi'$.
 This bound is later required to analyze~\prespower, but is not needed in the context of deciding sentences from $\exists\presexp$.
 Indeed, from~\Cref{l:termination-and-correctness}, in this latter case $\Pi'$ is empty.